ElyesInterista/test-movie/README.md

 - CSS
 - HTML

-#The Task is the following:
+# The Task is the following:
 - Create an object with movies (title, duration, actors, director.. )
 - Show the movies on a HTML view with a sorting option
 - Add the functionallity to add a movie to the object
 - Add the functionallity to filter for a movie
-- Find a nice design ☺

 ## screenshots